 CM: What customer insights informed the campaign?

 If you think about an intentionally designed life in the world that we live in today, the complexity of our daily responsibilities … I think we can agree that we’re in a time where we have to be intentional about how we spend our time.
-So there’s this level of unprecedented intentionality that Rinse, I think, is aptly ripe to serve and support.
+There’s this level of unprecedented intentionality that Rinse, I think, is aptly ripe to serve and support.
 From the beginning, I think the Rinse founders understood this trend.
 They saw the potential for an industry — laundry and dry cleaning — to really modernize in a way that supports how we live today.
 And that underpinning is how we’re framing the idea of greatness.
 Greatness requires time, it requires focus.
 We are positioning Rinse as the brand that creates space for that.

 CM: How do you describe your core customer?

-JB: The campaign is based on insights that are a combination of years of listening, so both ongoing survey data and then also more recently from customers who really generously shared time with me one-on-one.
+JB: The campaign is based on insights that are a combination of years of listening, through both ongoing survey data and then more recently from customers who generously shared time with me one-on-one.
 It was really exciting to have those conversations.
 There’s one person in particular that I spoke to, her name is Victoria Black.
 She’s in New York.
 She works in the advertising industry, so perhaps she gets a chance to read this piece.
 But the campaign really is built around what they shared with us, this honesty and intentionality around how they live.
-The insight that they offered is very simple, and that’s greatness takes time.
+The insight that they offered is very simple, and that’s that greatness takes time.
 And we’re not here to define what greatness is; we’re just here to make space for it.
 Laundry obviously consumes time and mental energy that could be spent elsewhere.
 And we’re here to really remove that burden.

-And that’s why I started with Rinse as a technology-forward brand and business, because everything they have done up until now has really been in service of efficiency and enabling … Everything being as seamless as one-touch scheduling, and even the fact that our valets — you don’t have to meet them if you don’t want to — but they come in off hours of the night so that you can have next-day service.
-There’s a lot of intentionality that’s gone into the design of the business, and that intentionality really was reflected in the customers that we spoke with and in the data that they have shared with us over time.
+And that’s why I started with Rinse as a technology-forward brand and business, because everything they have done up until now has really been in service of efficiency and enabling … Everything is as seamless as one-touch scheduling, and even the fact that our valets — you don’t have to meet them if you don’t want to — they come in off hours of the night so that you can have next-day service.
+There’s a lot of intentionality that’s gone into the design of the business, and that intentionality was reflected in the customers that we spoke with and in the data that they have shared with us over time.

 CM: When you spoke directly with customers, how did those in-person interviews come about?

-We spoke over video and I asked them to start off by just sharing how they describe themselves.
+We spoke over video and I asked them to start off by sharing how they describe themselves.
 And that’s usually a moment where they’re like, whoa, how do I describe myself?
-So that just sort of brought us into a very human connection.
+So that brought us into a very human connection.
 And I asked them a little bit about how they think about their closet.
 Do they think about their clothes with an intention of getting the most out of their closet?
 The longevity of their clothing?
 I wanted to touch on how they think about sustainability, how they think about care of clothing, but I didn’t want to ask it in an obvious way.
 Because I think there’s more to our clothes than just having them be clean.

 CM: You mentioned Rinse is a tech-forward brand.
 Can you name a few ways that comes through?